More inanity from our friend Null

 None of this has ever occurred.
 The blood type diet folks have made unfounded assertions, and used them to sell books.
 Either they are stupid, criminal, or both.
 My hypothesis: they are shameless.

-4 thoughts on “More inanity from our friend Null”
+4 responses to “More inanity from our friend Null”

 2. The blood type diet was marketing genius.
 Most diets put out two books.
 One explains the idea with lots of anecdotes, common sense advice (drink more water!), and shameless BS.
 The other is the companion cookbook.
 The blood type diet had the usual overview book, but four companion books giving it more than twice the shelf space and visibility of competing diets.
 I don’t know if their advice was any more or less sound than other fad diets that promise to tune your quantum fields or whatever, but they sure were smarter about selling it.